HaiDang2001VN/mmkg-pmr/vlkge/data/wikiart_mkg_v1/README.md

 ## Overview

 **WikiArt-MKG-v1** is a fine-art multimodal knowledge graph that models artworks and their categorical attributes (artists, styles, creation years, and tags).
-It was introduced in the paper *"VL-KGE: Vision-Language Models Meet Knowledge Graph Embeddings"* and is designed to evaluate multimodal knowledge graph embedding methods under modality asymmetry, where different entity types naturally possess different modalities.
+It was introduced in the paper **["VL-KGE: Vision–Language Models Meet Knowledge Graph Embeddings" (WWW '26)](https://doi.org/10.1145/3774904.3792677)**, and is designed to evaluate multimodal knowledge graph embedding methods under modality asymmetry, where different entity types naturally possess different modalities.

-This dataset transforms traditional artwork classification tasks into structured link prediction problems, enabling the evaluation of how well models can integrate visual and textual information across heterogeneous entity types.

 ---